 - Deeply embedded oil may be a problem with garage floors even after cleaning or grinding the surface.
 Use our penetrating degreaser/cleaner Novion Universal Concrete Cleaner.
 Afterwards, remove any residue with a power washer or rinse it off with water and scrub with a stiff bristle brush.

 - Use our RadonSeal Efflorescence Cleaner to avoid hazardous acids, acid-neutralization and rinsing steps.
 Then, just let the concrete dry out and sweep the surface before sealing with LastiSeal Stain.

 For more information on cleaning and preparing concrete surfaces please check Frequently Asked Questions.

-The concrete must be thoroughly dry – dry surface is not good enough.
-The concrete must be dry inside to allow LastiSeal Sealer penetrate 2 to 4 inches.
+The concrete must be thoroughly dry – a dry surface is not good enough.
+The concrete must be dry inside to allow LastiSeal Sealer penetrate 2 to 4 inches into the pores.

 Let the concrete dry out for at least two days after a rain or at least three days after pressure washing, depending on temperatures, wind, and humidity.
 Avoid rain for at least a day after the outdoor application of LastiSeal.

 Good ventilation, fans, or dehumidifiers will speed up drying.